Optimizing the Use of Behavioral Locking for High-Level Synthesis: Proposed Exploration Meta-Framework

-During the {\em analysis step}, we perform a depth-first analysis of the AST of the input C code to identify the potential obfuscation points.
-The type and number of obfuscation points depend on the algorithm to implement and the available logic locking techniques.
-We identify all potential obfuscation points considering the techniques described in Section~\ref{sec:mot} as follows: \begin{itemize}[nosep,leftmargin=15pt,labelwidth=*,align=left] \item {\bf constants}: we obfuscate constants with a pre-defined number of key bits.Each constant to obfuscate (i.e., with the value set to {\tt 1}) requires $B_c$ key bits.
+During the {\em analysis step}, we perform a depth-first analysis of the AST of the input C code to identify the potential locking points in the design region to be protected.
+The type and number of locking points depend on the algorithm to be implemented and the locking techniques.
+We identify all potential locking points in the candidate region considering the techniques described in \Cref{sec:mot} as follows: \begin{itemize}[nosep,leftmargin=15pt,labelwidth=*,align=left] \item {\bf constants}: we lock constants with a pre-defined number $B_c$ of key bits.
 The number of key bits is the same for all constants to prevent information leakage about the constant range.
-Each constant is represented in the solution with {\tt 0}/{\tt 1} value to specify whether a constant value must be obfuscated or not. \item {\bf operations}: we obfuscate logic and arithmetic operations with extra fake operations.
+Each constant is represented with {\tt 0}/{\tt 1} value to specify whether a constant value must be locked.
+Each constant to be locked (i.e., with the corresponding value set to {\tt 1}) requires $B_c$ key bits. \item {\bf operations}: we lock logic and arithmetic operations with extra fake operations.
 For each operation type, we pre-select a set of alternative types.
-Each operation $o$ is represented in the corresponding vector element with a value that ranges between {\tt 0} (no obfuscation) and $N_o$, where $N_o$ is the number of alternative operation types pre-defined for the type of operation $o$.
-Each obfuscated operation (i.e., with a value different from {\tt 0}) requires 1 key bit to multiplex the output of the correct operation with the fake one. \item {\bf branches}: we obfuscate the control flow (e.g., {\tt if}/{\tt else} statements or ternary operators) with key bits, eventually performing branch reordering when needed.
-Each condition evaluation is represented in the solution with {\tt 0}/{\tt 1} value to specify whether the corresponding branch must be obfuscated or not.
-Each obfuscated branch (i.e., with the value set to {\tt 1}) requires 1 key bit. \end{itemize} When an obfuscation point $i$ has $O_i$ alternatives for obfuscation, the decision for the corresponding element can be represented with an integer value between $1$ and $O_i$ when it should be obfuscated and $0$ otherwise (see the upper part of Fig.~\ref{fig:encoding}).
-For example, if an addition can be obfuscated with two different types of ``fake'' operations: subtraction and multiplication, the corresponding element can take on: {\tt 0} (no obfuscation), {\tt 1} (activated obfuscation with subtraction), and {\tt 2} (activated obfuscation with multiplication).
-On the contrary, a control branch can assume only two values: {\tt 0} (no obfuscation), {\tt 1} (obfuscation).
-So, the analysis creates a vector of integers that represents the possible decisions for all obfuscation points.
-Fig.~\ref{fig:encoding} shows an example of solution encoding for a simple algorithm to obfuscate.
-The integer vector that represents a {\em logic locking solution} has as many elements as the number of potential obfuscation points.
-It can be easily manipulated with most of exploration meta-heuristics currently available to generate new alternatives and search the design space.
+Each operation $o$ is represented in the corresponding vector element with a value that ranges between {\tt 0} (no locking) and $N_o$, where $N_o$ is the number of alternative operation types pre-defined for the type of operation $o$.
+Each locked operation (i.e., with a value different from {\tt 0}) requires 1 key bit to multiplex the output of the correct operation with the fake one. \item {\bf branches}: we lock the control flow (e.g., {\tt if}/{\tt else} statements or ternary operators) with key bits, reordering branches as needed.
+Each condition evaluation is represented in the solution with {\tt 0}/{\tt 1} value to specify whether the corresponding branch is locked or not.
+Each locked branch (i.e., value set to {\tt 1}) requires 1 key bit. \end{itemize} When a locking point $i$ has $O_i$ alternatives, the decision can be represented with an integer value between $1$ and $O_i$ when it should be locked and $0$ otherwise (see the upper part of \Cref{fig:encoding}).
+For example, if an addition can be locked with two types of ``fake'' operations: subtraction and multiplication, the corresponding element can take on: {\tt 0} (no locking), {\tt 1} (lock with subtraction), and {\tt 2} (lock with multiplication).
+On the contrary, a control branch can assume only two values: {\tt 0} (no locking), {\tt 1} (locking).
+So, the analysis creates a vector of integers that represents decisions for all locking points. \Cref{fig:encoding} shows a solution encoding for a simple algorithm.
+The integer vector represents a {\em locking solution} has as many elements as the number of locking points.
+It can be manipulated by meta-heuristics to generate alternatives and search the design space.